 Apple has a cool tool in iOS called Quick Start that lets you wirelessly transfer iPhone data to a new iPhone.
 Here’s how to use it.

 Apple has an incredibly cool tool for the iPhone.
 Users can wirelessly transfer almost all the data from their old iPhone to a new one by simply creating an ad hoc wireless network between them.
 Previously in order to migrate your old iPhone data to your new iPhone, you’d need to perm a backup of the old iPhone to iCloud or a PC.

-As we wrote earlier, both options had their drawbacks: The downloading option can be cumbersome because and iPhone backup file could be tens of gigabytes in size–meaning you could be waiting for hours depending on how fast or slow your internet connection is.
+As we wrote earlier, both options had their drawbacks: The downloading option can be cumbersome because an iPhone backup file could be tens of gigabytes in size–meaning you could be waiting for hours depending on how fast or slow your internet connection is.
 And in order to use the computer backup, you need to have your computer with you.

 - Next, wait for an animation to appear on your new iPhone.
 Hold your old iPhone over the new iPhone, and then center the animation in the viewfinder.
-Wait for a message that says “Finish” on your new iPhone.

 - When prompted, enter your old iPhone’s passcode on your new iPhone.

 - Now follow the instructions to set up Face ID or Touch ID on your new iPhone.

 - Once Face ID or Touch ID is set up, tap the “Transfer from iPhone” button to begin transferring your data from your old iPhone to your new iPhone.
 You can also choose whether to transfer various settings, such as Apple Pay and Siri, from your old iPhone to your new iPhone.

 - Be sure to keep your two iPhones near each other and plugged into power until the iPhone data transfer process is complete.
 How long it takes is dependent on how much data you have to transfer from your old iPhone.